laura-is-here/laura-is-here-hugo/content/posts/2019-11-12-dr-jekyll-and-mr-hugo.md

 <!--more-->

-I cut my teeth on html and css in plain text files uploaded straight to the server.
+I cut my teeth on HTML and CSS in plain text files uploaded straight to the server.
 The first iteration of this site was actually hosted on {{< anchor "neocities" "https://neocities.org" >}} and was, in fact, primarily edited in their in-browser editor!

-It wasn't until the folks with {{< anchor "Long Beach Anarchist Collective" "https://anarchistlb.org" >}} requested an events page that I started delving more into content management systems and, {{< anchor "after ruling out Wordpress as bulky and unnecessary" "https://gettingthingstech.com/hugo-vs.-wordpress-page-load-speed-comparison-hugo-leaves-wordpress-in-its-dust/" >}}, discovered {{< anchor "Jekyll" "https://jekyllrb.com" >}}.
+It wasn't until the folks with {{< anchor "Long Beach Anarchist Collective" "https://anarchistlb.org" >}} requested an events page that I started delving more into new solutions for building out new pages quickly and, {{< anchor "after ruling out Wordpress as bulky and unnecessary" "https://gettingthingstech.com/hugo-vs.-wordpress-page-load-speed-comparison-hugo-leaves-wordpress-in-its-dust/" >}}, discovered {{< anchor "Jekyll" "https://jekyllrb.com" >}}.

 ## Jekyll

-Jekyll was initially appealing to me due to its home in the realm of {{< anchor "Ruby" "https://ruby-lang.org/" >}}, a language and environment with which I was already somewhat familiar, as well as its flexibility and accessibility for new users.
+Jekyll was initially appealing to me due to its home in the realm of Ruby a language and environment with which I was already somewhat familiar, as well as its flexibility and accessibility for new users.

 Jekyll presented several immediate advantages to my work flow and build process: